Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 According to the British Association for Counselling and Psychotherapy, counselling and therapy are umbrella terms that cover a range of talking therapies.
 Counselling and therapy have several similarities, and the two terms are often used interchangeably.
 Both counselling and psychotherapy provide participants with a forum to discuss challenges, allowing them to receive guidance, express their feelings, and develop solutions for their concerns.
 However, these methods are also different in various ways.

-Career challenges, relationship conflict, and other concerns counselling can help address
+Career challenges, relationship conflicts, and other concerns, counselling can help address

 People seek guidance from counsellors for a variety of reasons.
 The following are examples of some potential challenges a counsellor might help address.